-Hospitality Lighting Room Selection Guide May 30, 2018 – Posted in: Lighting Information
+Hospitality Lighting Selection: A Guide to Impressive Results!
+May 30, 2018 – Posted in: Lighting Information, Commercial Lighting

 When the lighting in a guest room is done well, we may not notice it but when it isn’t, we certainly do!
 Do not leave lighting design and layout to engineers because you will miss the design element.
 Get a planner or read about it to help you define the overall appearance of lighting so that you can avoid negative impressions.